CornerstonePres/cornerstone-pres/_events/2020-03-17-midweek-meditation.md

 banner_image: /images/uploads/love.jpg
 priority: true
 ---
-Enjoy a moment of prayer, scripture reading, and reflection and be refreshed in the rhythm of your week.
+Enjoy a moment of prayer, scripture reading, reflection and refreshment in the rhythm of your week.